slittorin/home-assistant-setup/README.md

 sudo git push -u origin master
 ```

+error: src refspec master does not match any
+error: failed to push some refs to 'https://github.com/slittorin/server1-config'

 ## OS/HW statistics

 We want to track OS/HW statistics that can be pulled into HA.